 Someone paid his spouse $20k annual salary on a W-2 from his business, had her contribute $18k to the solo 401k, and then made equal-dollar profit sharing of $36k each to his and her accounts.
 Is that allowed?
 How to fix it if it isn’t?

 If you have a solo 401k, treat it with some respect.
 Either learn the rules thoroughly or hire someone who knows the rules.
 Document everything.
-Remember to file the 5500-EZ when the value of the plan assets at the year end exceeds $250,000.
+Remember to file the 5500-EZ when the value of the plan assets at the end of the year exceeds $250,000.
 Keep the plan as simple as possible.
 Don’t borrow from it.
 Don’t buy real estate in it.
-The more angles you have on the administration side, the more opportunities there are to trip on some rules.
+The more angles you have on the administration side, the more opportunities you have to trip on some rules.
 Don’t ruin a good thing.